Sananta-0902/BMS_py/README.md

    ```

 3. Set up the database:
-   - Import the SQL schema from `billing_system.sql` into your MySQL database.
+   - Import the SQL schema from `Schema.sql` into your MySQL database.
    - Update the database connection details in `db.py`.

 4. Run the application: